-Students enrolling in a Level-One (42 or fewer semester hours) certificate program must adhere to the testing requirements dictated by each program before enrolling.
+Students enrolling in a Level-One (42 or fewer semester hours) certificate program must adhere to the pre-requisite and co-requisite requirements dictated by each program before enrolling.
 See Appendix C, Testing Requirements for Certificate Programs.

-- 2. High school students are subject to the following guidelines: - a.
-A high school student who enrolls in dual credit courses or is concurrently enrolled in both high school and college courses must take a required assessment prior to enrolling in college-level coursework. - b.
+- 2. High school students are subject to the following guidelines: - A high school student who enrolls in dual credit courses or is concurrently enrolled in both high school and college courses must take a required assessment prior to enrolling in college-level coursework. - b.
 The appropriate section of the test for the dual credit course being taken is provided in Appendix B. - c.
 High school students who enroll in Level-One certificates must have passed all sections of the exit-level TAKS test and take the appropriate Amarillo College test(s) for placement.
 See Appendix C. - d.
 A high school student who fails to achieve the minimum passing standard may not take college-level classes related to portions of the test that have not been passed.
-The student can not be required to take developmental classes while in high school. - e.
-Dual credit students are not eligible for the Suspension Waiver Program; therefore, academic suspension is effective for at least one semester.
-After the suspension semester, the student is eligible for readmission to Amarillo College the following semester on an academic probation status. - 3.
+The student can not be required to take developmental classes while in high school. - 3.
 Students who are blind must take a required assessment.
-Appropriate accommodations are available.

-4. Students who are deaf and have taken the Stanford Achievement Test may elect to use these scores or may take any approved test.
+Appropriate accommodations are available. - 4.
+Students who are deaf and have taken the Stanford Achievement Test may elect to use those scores or may take another approved test.
 Students who are blind and/or deaf should be encouraged to see the disAbility Coordinator for more information.